Gronis/OpenEcs/README.md

 }

 ```
-Why should I do this?
-Because when you use the function "get\<Health\>" on the Entity object,
-we need to perform some runtime checks.
-If you are using EntityAlias\<Health,Name\>, the compiler
-assumes that the entity has Health and Name components, and bypasses this check when accessing
+When you use the function "get\<Health\>" on the Entity object,we need to perform some runtime checks.
+If you are using EntityAlias\<Health,Name\>, the compiler assumes that the entity has Health and Name components, and bypasses this check when accessing the component.
-the component.
 We already do this runtime check when we iterate through the list.
 Why do it again?

 ```cpp
 for(auto entity : entities.with<Health, Name>()){